A JOURNEY THROUGH ART

 I have been lecturing at Sydney University Continuing Education and WEA Sydney for the past 4 years with great success.

-My focus is European art with a special place for French Art, Italian Renaissance and Concepts of Modern Art.
+My focus is European art with a special place for French Art, Italian Renaissance, and Concepts of Modern Art.
 I also have a particular interest in Aboriginal art and culture.

-I draw on my experience to develop a course where not only the aesthetic can be appreciated but also the essence of the work can be found by training your eyes and brain in the skills of critical looking.
+I draw on my experience to develop a course where not only the aesthetic can be appreciated but also the essence of the work which can be found by training your eyes and brain in the skills of critical looking.